JasonLG1979/PiZero-Bluetooth-Audio-Receiver/README.md

 Save and exit nano (ctrl+x, y, enter)

-<b>Create an override for the bluetooth.service that disables unneeded plugins:</b>
+**Create an override for the bluetooth.service that disables unneeded plugins:**

 ```sudo systemctl edit bluetooth.service```